-Accommodation in Singapore is of a high standard, and is available in a number of shapes and sizes.
-Prices vary depending on the area or suburb and the size of the property, while proximity to schools and public transport can also affect costs.
+Expats thinking of a move to Singapore will find that accommodation in the city is of a high standard, comes in all shapes and sizes, and has a wide-ranging price spectrum.
+Prices vary depending on the area or suburb, the size of the property, and its proximity to schools and public transport.

 Many foreigners, especially high-earning Westerners, prefer to rent a private apartment, condominium or bungalow.
 But while some companies might cover rental costs, others might not.
-Given the increasing price of Singapore accommodation, it's important for expats to ensure their salary is high enough to afford the type of accommodation they want.
+Given the increasing price of Singapore accommodation, it's important for expats to negotiate their salary accordingly.

 Types of accommodation in Singapore